ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 73. Added Guardian of Faith Fixes.
 74. Added (optional) Role-Play Partial Rest.
 Despite the intent of the mod being something different, I am testing if adding this to Listo - alongside the increased camp supply costs - creates a situation where players can always get SOME resources back, and progress camp events, with a little less frustration if you run out of food.
 75. Added (optional) Dynamic Difficulty Scaling.
-76. Replaced Native Camera Tweaks with NCT with GUI.
+76. ~~Replaced Native Camera Tweaks with NCT with GUI~~ nvm the "improved" version gives me CTD.
 77. Added Luna Head.
 78. Added Mizora Always Joins Gather Your Allies.
 79. Added Hair Catalog Volume 2.